serkonda7/vscode-vba/README.md

 </div>

+## Key Features
+> We provide the [syntax highlighting on GitHub][gh-linguist]!

+- Syntax highlighting for
+  - VBA
+  - VB6
+- Comprehensive snippets
+- Community maintained syntax highlighting for some dialects
+   - WinWrap Basic (WWB)

+Details about the grammars can be found in the [docs](docs/grammar_structure.md).

 ## Project Status
-This project is in **maintenance** mode.
+This project is **maintained**.
 Pull request are welcome and will be merged.
-Issues will be addressed and minor bug fixes may happen.
+Issues will be addressed and minor bugs fixed.
+However please don't expect new features for now.

-However I am unable to further develop new features.
+If you want to [contribute](#contributing), I am happy to assist.

-Please feel free to [contribute](#contributing).

 ---

-For advanced features like a language server,
+For advanced VBA features like a language server,
 I recommend checking out [SSlinky/VBA-LanguageServer][sslinky-vba-ls].

-## Key Features
-> Used for [GitHub syntax highlighting][gh-linguist]

-- VBA syntax highlighting
-- Comprehensive snippets
-- Syntax highlighting for some dialects _(community maintained)_
-   - WinWrap Basic (WWB)

 ## Installation